2013 Atlantic hurricane season: Tropical Storm Gabrielle

 In late August, a tropical wave accompanied by a broad area of low pressure exited the west coast of Africa.
 While the wave was south of Puerto Rico, another tropical wave reached the system and enhanced deep convection.
 Late on September 4, a tropical depression developed about 115 mi south-southeast of Puerto Rico.
 Operationally, the depression was upgraded to Tropical Storm Gabrielle early on September 5.
 However, in post-analysis, it was determined that Gabrielle was never a tropical storm in the Caribbean.
 The depression moved west-northwestward and lost its closed circulation near the eastern tip of Hispaniola late on September 5.
 During a 48-hour period, the disturbance brought 6 to 8 in of rain to some areas of Puerto Rico.
 A mudslide detached part of a small bridge on Highway 184.
 On Saint Croix, minor street flooding was reported, and several trees were downed.
+Damage in the United States Virgin Islands totaled to US$20,000.

 The remnant system was monitored for regeneration.
 By September 9, wind shear began decreasing and the system re-developed into a tropical depression early on September 10.
 Six hours later, the depression moved northward and strengthened into Tropical Storm Gabrielle.
 By 12:00 UTC on September 10, it peaked with maximum sustained winds of 65 mph and a minimum barometric pressure of 1003 mbar.
 The storm passed about 25 mi east of Hamilton, Bermuda early on September 11.
 Strong winds on the island downed trees branches, caused minor infrastructural damage, and left minor power outages.
 After marked oscillations in intensity on September 12, Gabrielle finally succumbed to wind shear midway between Bermuda and Cape Cod.